iredmail/docs/upgrade/0-upgrade.iredmail.0.5.1-0.6.0.md

-Both `enabledService=sieve` and `enabledService=sievesecured` are used in Dovecot-1.2.x, for builtin managesieve service. `enabledService=internal` is used for shared IMAP folder. 'objectClass=amavisAccount' is used for Amavisd-new integration, for example, per-user anti-spam settings, anti-virus control.
+Both `enabledService=sieve` and `enabledService=sievesecured` are used in Dovecot-1.2.x, for builtin managesieve service. `enabledService=internal` is used for shared IMAP folder. `objectClass=amavisAccount` is used for Amavisd-new integration, for example, per-user anti-spam settings, anti-virus control.

 Steps:

 * Download python script used to adding missing values.
 ```
 # cd /root/